mailnode/api/source/index.html.md

 Error Code | Meaning
 ---------- | -------
-400 | Bad Request -- Your request sucks
-401 | Unauthorized -- Your API key is wrong
+401 | Unauthorized -- Your authorization params are invalid
-403 | Forbidden -- The kitten requested is hidden for administrators only 404 | Campaign Not Found -- The specified campaign could not be found 405 | Method Not Allowed -- You tried to access a kitten with an invalid method 406 | Not Acceptable -- You requested a format that isn't json 410 | Gone -- The kitten requested has been removed from our servers 418 | I'm a teapot
+404 | Campaign Not Found -- The specified campaign could not be found 405 | Method Not Allowed -- You tried to access a campaign with an invalid method 500 | Internal Server Error -- We had a problem with our server.
-429 | Too Many Requests -- You're requesting too many kittens!
-Slow down!
-500 | Internal Server Error -- We had a problem with our server.
 Try again later.
 503 | Service Unavailable -- We're temporarially offline for maintanance.
 Please try again later.